Here’s Why You Always Have to Poop When You Run

 The story became an instant viral sensation, with Ekvall earning the nickname “bajsmannen” (Swedish for “poop man”).
 Even to this day, the cringe-worthy image is still meme-worthy.
 But before you poop shame Mikael, you should know that no athletes are immune from runner’s trots.

-But what exactly are runner’s trots?
+But what exactly are runner’s trots (also known as runner's diarrhea)?
 And more importantly, how can you complete your run without needing to discharge your lunch into your shorts?

 Keep reading, DUDE.